-- 1. to provide REIT Unitholders with stable and growing cash distributions, payable monthly and, to the extent reasonably possible, tax deferred, from investments in a diversified portfolio of income-producing commercial properties located in Canada; - 2. to maximize REIT unit value through the ongoing management of Skyline Commercial REIT's assets and through the acquisition of additional properties; and - 3. to maintain a REIT that satisfies the REIT exception under the Specified Investment Flow Through ("SIFT") legislation in order to provide certainty to Unitholders with respect to taxation of distributions.
+1. to provide REIT Unitholders with stable and growing cash distributions, payable monthly and, to the extent reasonably possible, tax deferred, from investments in a diversified portfolio of income-producing commercial

+2. to maximize REIT unit value through the ongoing management of Skyline Commercial REIT's assets and through

+3. to maintain a REIT that satisfies the REIT exception under the Specified Investment Flow Through ("SIFT") legislation